Monk Eastman: Ethnicity

-Monk Eastman's ancestry has been a subject of debate by reporters and historians.
+Eastman's ancestry has been a subject of debate by reporters and historians.
 Because his criminal enterprise involved so many members of Jewish-American organized crime, Eastman is frequently depicted as being Jewish (including by some newspapers of his period).
-But researchers have documented that he appears to have been of ethnic Protestant English descent.
-Records suggest that he was Christian and Protestant, if non-practicing.
-In his book The Jews of Sing Sing, the writer Ron Arons notes that none of Monk's sisters (nor his parents) were married in Jewish ceremonies.
+However, researchers have documented that he appears to have been a Protestant of British European descent.

+In his book The Jews of Sing Sing, writer Ron Arons notes that none of Monk's sisters (nor his parents) were married in Jewish ceremonies.
 His maternal grandfather George Parks died in a Baptist rest home.
-When Eastman was buried, his service was performed by a Methodist pastor.
+When Eastman was buried, his funeral service was performed by a Methodist pastor.